-Water pump inlet and outlet is connected to the engine with the help of rubber hoses.
+The water pump inlet and outlet are connected to the engine with the help of rubber hoses.

 We have thermostat mounted in a path of outlet to the engine, so water is pumped by this radial-pump through thermostat into the engine.

 Water vents, the thermostat does not allow the water to go into the radiator circuit until the engine is at low temperature, and water comes back to the pump through the outlet hose.